 - Includes PA150 Power Supply and a Sustain Pedal

-If you're looking for the best-weighted keyboards with 88 keys that also has plenty of digital functionality, do not look further than this addition to Yamaha's popular P-series line.
+If you're looking for the best-weighted keyboards with 88 keys that also have plenty of digital functionality, do not look further than this addition to Yamaha's famous P-series line.

-- The Yamaha P-115 has included the sound of Yamaha's renowned CFIII 9' concert grand piano and is faithfully reproduces, resulting for incredible dynamics and expressiveness making Pure CF-equipped digital pianos worthy of the Yamaha name.
+- The Yamaha P-115 has included the sound of Yamaha's renowned CFIII 9' concert grand piano.
+Moreover, it is faithfully reproduced, resulting in incredible dynamics and expressiveness making Pure CF-equipped digital pianos worthy of the Yamaha name.

 - Yamaha P-115 series are authentic to touch.
-Perfect for aspiring pianist, playing on GHS action builds the proper finger technique for when the time comes to perform on an acoustic piano.
-The matte finish of the black keys is less slippery.
+Perfect for aspiring pianists, playing on GHS action builds the proper finger technique for when the time comes to perform on an acoustic piano.
+In addition, the matte finish of the black keys is less slippery.

-- The tweeter position of the Yamaha P-115 has been improved to be in line with the ears of the performer.
+- The tweeter position of the Yamaha P-115 has been improved to align with the performer's ears.
 This new feature and configuration assure that the instrument sounds sparkle and come alive across the entire tonal range.

-- The P-115 offers a variety of rhythm patterns which are on-board the keyboard for practice or performance.
-You can use the rhythms for an additional element of fun to your practice.
+- The P-115 offers a variety of rhythm patterns onboard the keyboard for practice or performance.
+In addition, you can use the rhythms for an additional element of fun to your practice.

-- This digital piano is loaded with a variety of rich Voices, from pianos to electric pianos, organs, strings, bass and more.
-These Voices can be augmented by four different reverbs that you can adjust.
+- This digital piano with weighted keys is loaded with various rich voices, from pianos to electric pianos, organs, strings, bass and more.
+In addition, these Voices can be augmented by four different reverbs that you can adjust.